When Does the Ski Season End in Europe? And Why We Love It!

 The Swiss Alps has many ski areas at altitudes above 2000m, meaning a fairly long snowy season.
 Typically Switzerland’s ski season kicks off in mid-November and remains open until late April.
 This is variable and sometimes opens earlier and closes later depending on snow conditions.

-Here are the late ski season closing dates for some of the most popular Swiss Alps ski resorts:
+Here are the late ski season dates for some of the most popular Swiss Alps ski resorts:

 When Does the Ski Season End in France?

 French ski resorts typically open in late November and the season extends until the end of April.
-However, if you’re hoping to spend your 2024 May Day bank holiday on the slopes, you can bet that the French Alps can cater to your desires!
+However, if you’re hoping to spend your 2025 May Day bank holiday on the slopes, you can bet that the French Alps can cater to your desires!

-There’s a selection of resorts open the first week of May with the latest of the bunch open until the 8th of May, so there’s still plenty of time to get yourself over there for one last hurrah.
+There’s a selection of resorts open the first week of May with the latest of the bunch open until the 4th of May, so there’s still plenty of time to get yourself over there for one last hurrah.

 Here are some of the best end of ski season resorts closing dates for the French Alps: